Av3nger123/artemis/README.md

 ### Logging

-Additionally, a log report will be generated in `app.log` to provide detailed information about the execution process.
+Additionally, a log report will be generated in `app.log` by default, but you can specify a custom log file path using the -l or --log= flag to provide detailed information about the execution process.

 For custom log file path: